kdltr/blog/src/en/index.md

 I’m Adrien Ramos, also known as Kooda on the Internet.
 I’m a technology and libre software enthusiast.

-I’m a programmer and I mainly develop in the [CHICKEN Scheme][chicken] language.
+I’m a programmer and I mainly develop in the [CHICKEN Scheme][chicken] language, a project I’m also a maintainer of.

 I enjoy declarative paradigms like logic, meta or functional programming.

 In here you can discover my past and present [game projects][projects].